sktime/sktime/docs/source/developer_guide/testing_framework.rst

 ``sktime`` testing happens on three layers, roughly corresponding to the inheritance layers of estimators.

-* testing interface compliance with the ``BaseObject`` and ``BaseEstimator`` specifications, in ``tests/test_all_estimators.py``
+* "package level": testing interface compliance with the ``BaseObject`` and ``BaseEstimator`` specifications, in ``tests/test_all_estimators.py``
-* testing interface compliance of concrete estimators with their scitype base class, for instance ``forecasting/tests/test_all_forecasters.py``
+* "module level": testing interface compliance of concrete estimators with their scitype base class, for instance ``forecasting/tests/test_all_forecasters.py``
-* testing individual functionality of estimators or other code, in individual files in ``tests`` folders
+* "low level": testing individual functionality of estimators or other code, in individual files in ``tests`` folders

 Module conventions are as follows: